Dresden Raceway’s history is like that of many other small tracks throughout Canada.

 Racing began over 140 years ago when men would race their horses for bragging rights after church.
 It turned into an afternoon of festivities for the families as the children would play between dashes while the wives would enjoy some “girl time” with each other.
 When the races started they would cheer for their favourites.

-Things became more organized at Dresden Raceway when a group of men including Jack Martin, George Deacon, Jack Latimer, Ray Unsworth and a group of others got together to build the track where it stands.
+Things became more organized at Dresden Raceway when a group of men including Jack Martin,

 The original grandstand was on the south side of the track exactly opposite of where the grandstand sits now.
 In 1976 the Dresden Agricultural Society held the grand opening for a new grandstand on the north side of the track where it still stands.